Ministering To The Lord Is God’s Prescription Of Well Being For You

 Let us always place God first.
 And then let us enter the blessing of, from our innermost beings, worshiping God in Spirit and rejoicing in Him.
-From this our hearts and minds are benefitted and gladdened.
+From this our hearts and minds are benefited and gladdened.
 And then, even our flesh also experiences true rest, as a result of our whole being dwelling securely in God’s love.

 Praise His name.
-Isn’t this absolutely wonderful, and simple, and direct, and true for us in Jesus Christ?!!
+Isn’t this absolutely wonderful, and simple, and direct, and true for us in Jesus Christ?!